Error analysis for hybrid finite element/neural network discretizations: Numerical experiments

 \subsection{Neural network setup and optimization}

-The neural network is a multilayer perceptron as described previously in Section~\ref{sec:hybrid}, see Definition~\ref{def:MLP}.
-We consider networks with $L-1=4$ hidden layers, each having a width of $512$, if not stated otherwise.
+In this section we consider a multilayer perceptron as described previously in Section~\ref{sec:hybrid}, see Definition~\ref{def:MLP}.
+We consider networks with $L=1$ hidden layer of size 64, if not stated otherwise.
 The total number of trainable parameters depends on the size of the input and output vectors, see Table \ref{table:params}.
-In order to perform $k$ refinements, the network receives $4$ nodal values of the coarse solution and $(2^k+1)^2$ nodal values of the source term.
+In order to predict the correction for the fine level, the network receives $4$ nodal values of the coarse solution and $(2^k+1)^2$ nodal values of the source term.
 The output vector contains $(2^k+1)^2$ nodal values which predicts the difference between fine and coarse finite element solutions.
+In general, for multilayer perceptrons, the number of inputs and outputs, as well as the total number of trainabale parameters, can be computed as follows